-The upstream modulator MUST implement a scrambler (shown in Figure 6-8) where the 15-bit seed value MUST be arbitrarily programmable.
+The upstream modulator MUST implement a scrambler (shown in Figure 6-8) where the 15-bit seed value is arbitrarily programmable.
+4

 At the beginning of each burst, the register is cleared and the seed value is loaded.
 The seed value MUST be used to calculate the scrambler bit which is combined in an XOR with the first bit of data of each burst (which is the MSB of the first symbol following the last symbol of the preamble).